UniBwM-IFS-AILab/REAP/README.md

 Follow the instructions under [Installation with Tarball](#installation-with-tarball) up until the section [Import WSL2 Tarball](#import-wsl2-tarball) (i.e. install Unreal Engine 4 with the AirSim plugin).
 In the following, the **manual** setup of the remaining modules (see overview of the system architecture above) is described.
 First, setup a [WSL2 Ubuntu instance with ROS2](#system-requirements).
 Next, [allow incoming connections in Windows](#allow-incoming-connections-in-windows) and then follow the steps bellow.

 ### Setup of the AI-Planning Component
-**PlanSys2** provides a framework for translating symbolic actions from generated AI plans into continuous ROS2 commands and is the central part of the AI-planning component.
-Follow the instructions under: https://plansys2.github.io/getting_started/index.html to install PlanSys2 on your **WSL2 instance** (follow installation instructions under "Getting Started" and run the example code to verify everything works correctly).
-If the main branch of PlanSys2 doesn't work you can use the 'galactic-devel' branch.
+The AI-Planning component within the REAP-framework translates symbolic actions from generated AI plans into continuous ROS2 commands and is the central part of the AI-planning component.
+We this we install the **UPF4ROS2** plugin that allows usage of the Unified Planning Framework with ROS2.
-> **⚠ Info**
-> You might need to install the following packages so PlanSys2 works as intended
->
-> ``` sudo apt install ros-galactic-nav2-msgs ros-galactic-test-msgs ```
->
-> After running `colcon build` as given in the installation instructions, you need to run `source install/setup.bash`

-With PlanSys2 installed, we now install the **UPF4ROS2** plugin.
-This plugin allows usage of the Unified Planning Framework within PlanSys2.
 Information on the Unified Planning Framework can be found here: https://upf.readthedocs.io/en/latest/getting_started/introduction.html.
 Basically, it provides a Python wrapper for multiple planning engines.

-Clone  UPF4ROS2 from: https://github.com/UniBwM-IFS-AILab/UPF4ROS2 into `PlanSys/src/` and follow the installation instructions given in the README.md.
+Clone  UPF4ROS2 from: https://github.com/UniBwM-IFS-AILab/UPF4ROS2 into `REAP-PF/src/` and follow the installation instructions given in the README.md.

 Lastly, we describe the integration of **shapefiles** into the planning component.
 Shapefiles contain geo-referenced polygons which can be used to describe geographic features of an area.
 In our case, we used shapefiles that describe the land use of an area (e.g. "forest", "lake", "farmland", etc.).
 These shapefiles can be automatically processed to generate planning problems using the Planning Domain
 Definition Language (PDDL).
 Thus, a flight mission can be automatically generated (e.g., “Explore all ’woods’ in an area”).
 For sample data, download "ATKIS® Basis-DLM - Download - Komplettdatensatz SHAPE" from https://geodaten.bayern.de/opengeodata/OpenDataDetail.html?pn=atkis_basis_dlm.
 The preprocessing steps for the shapefile depend, of course, on the file used and the intended use case.
 For reference, you can take a look at the scripts uploaded in the "**shapefile_preprocessing**" folder in this repository.
 The **geopandas** library allows preprocessing of geo-referenced data in Python.
 The general workflow is: